openSUSE/rapidquilt/README.md

 ## Limitations compared to quilt & patch

 * only patches in unified format
-* file permissions in patch files are ignored
 * date in patch files is ignored
 * ... probably more that I don't know about